laygond/GazeboProject/README.md

 - In gazebo at the side panel click on tab Insert.
 - Include the models previously built through the editors. (if not there already)
 - Include gazebo built-in models to make your world even cooler.
-- Save the World
+- Save the World.

 ![alt text](README_images/WorldCapture.JPG)

 This is the list of all models included.
-Note that a number is displayed when the more than one instance is included.
+Note that a number is displayed when more than one instance is included.
 ![alt text](README_images/ModelList.JPG)

 #### Plug-in